Saliwell is a noninvasive salivary gland electrostimulator

 - an electronic circuit

-- microprocessor and a receiver of remote control signals
+- a microprocessor and a receiver of remote control signals

 - a pair of stimulating electrodes made of biocompatible materials (platinum/iridium)